 Like those listed above, LoRaWAN is a wireless connection network for data communication to the internet.
-LoRaWan is quickly setting itself apart as it becomes known and tailored to IoT (Internet of Things) applications that require long-range and low-power connectivity to the internet without WiFi.
+LoRaWan is quickly set itself apart as it becomes known and tailored to IoT (Internet of Things) applications that require long-range and low-power connectivity to the internet without WiFi.
 LoRaWan is a great answer for remote battery-powered sensors or devices that communicate over long distances or in remote places.
 LoRaWan said simply, packages data are sent, when needed, over long distances to the nearest, most available gateway which forwards said packets of data to the server for storage, computation, or visualization.

 To become more familiar with LoRaWAN, let’s got back to 2009 when the precursor to LoRaWAN called LPWAN began in France:

-- LPWAN is a wireless telecommunication wide area network designed to allow long range communications at a low bit rate for things (connected objects), such as sensors operating on battery with low power requirements.
+- LPWAN is a wireless telecommunication wide area network designed to allow long-range communications at a low bit rate for things (connected objects), such as sensors operating on battery with low power requirements.

 - LPWAN enables connectivity for networks of devices that require less bandwidth than what the standard home equipment provides